-Too many Christians have become what I call “functional atheists” or Christian atheists.
+Too many Christians have become what I call “functional atheists”.
 Functional atheists are people who believe in God and attend church.
 Some functional atheists even routinely read their Bibles and pray.
 However, in their day-to-day lives they don’t live like they believe God is real.
 Functional atheists have come into the kingdom of God but have never had the deepest areas of their lives touched by God’s transformational power.
 They make Christianity weak because most of the time God chooses to do His most powerful work through people.
 Therefore, if Christians are spiritually weak then God’s power will be limited in certain situations.
 Not because God lacks power but because He will only work through those who are faithful and obedient (Mark 6:4-6).

 Following are five signs you might just be a functional atheist.

 You have ongoing struggles with sexual immorality-

-Fear of God is a clear indicator that a person is in the process of being spiritually transformed.
+Fear of God is a clear indicator a person is in the process of being spiritually transformed.
 Fearing God is not about being afraid of God (1st John 4:18).
 Someone who fears God genuinely believes God is who He says He is and that He will do what He says He will do and therefore changes their behavior accordingly.
 God has nothing good to say about sexual immorality or those who make a practice of it (Romans 1:18-28, 1st Corinthians 5:9-11, 1st Corinthians 6:9-10, Galatians 5:19).
 Because God is so clear about how He feels about this issue, sexual sin is an indicator that person does not really fear God.
 When a person doesn’t fear God they inevitably end up living like an atheist.